RhythmusByte/College-Notes/Java-Lab/Program-4/README.md

 ## Question
 Write a program to perform base conversion
-    a) Integer to Binary
+    1. Integer to Binary
-    b) Integer to Octal
+    2. Integer to Octal
-    c) Integer to Hexadecimal
+    3. Integer to Hexadecimal

 ## Output
 ```
 Enter a number: 24
 Binary: 11000